Benefits and Allowances

 Back to School Clothing and Footwear Allowance

-The Back to School Clothing and Footwear Allowance is a means-tested once-off payment aimed at helping families with the extra costs of clothing and footwear when children start school each autumn.
-The Back to School Clothing and Footwear Allowance scheme is open from 1 June to 30 September each year.
+The Back to School Clothing and Footwear Allowance is a means-tested once-off payment.
+It helps families with the extra costs of clothing and footwear when children start school each autumn.
+The scheme is open from 1 June to 30 September each year.

 To qualify, you must meet the following conditions:

-• you must be in receipt of a qualifying social protection payment or participating in an approved employment, education or training support scheme
+• you must be getting a qualifying social protection payment, or participating in an approved employment, education or training support scheme

 • each child being claimed for must be: aged between 4 and 17 or aged between 18 and 22, and returning to second-level education in the autumn